wsameer/react-typescript-boilerplate/README.md

 ### `yarn clean`

-This will remove `dist, coverage and node_modules`folders for a clean start.
+This will remove `build, coverage and node_modules`folders for a clean start.

 ### Features in pipeline